jaimeMontea/Kit_BIG_Data/README.md

 ### Security

 Only recognized packages are used into this project.
-No environment variables are needed as we are using SQlite database.
+No environment variables are needed.

 ### Coding Standards